lewisl9029/rfcs/text/0000-anonymous-components.md

 It is possible to use this pattern to create what some could consider _unreasonably_ large component functions, than would otherwise be possible with the current rules of hooks, since the rules of hooks can act as a forcing function that limits component function size in many cases.

 Though in my opinion, this forcing function adds net negative value as it removes too many degrees of freedom over when to add/remove indirection from the hands of users.
-This was discussed extensively in the [motivation section](#motivation).
+This was discussed extensively in the [motivation section](#motivation) and is core to the value prop.

 ## Visual noise and boilerplate

 This pattern can add extra lines and extra levels of indentation in component functions when used, which can add up to a significant level of visual noise.
 This could be partially alleviated with shorthand APIs that make simple usages more likely to be inlined, but not entirely.

-Although the status quo of introducing new components to adhere to rules of hooks can end up being much more boilerplate heavy in many cases, so it's remains to be seen whether this will result in a net reduction or increase in overall _volume_ of boilerplate.
+Although the status quo of introducing new components to adhere to rules of hooks can end up being much more boilerplate heavy in many cases, so it's remains to be seen whether this will result in a net reduction or increase in _overall volume_ of boilerplate.

-Though I would posit that the kinds of boilerplate introduced by the anonymous component pattern (extra Anonymous components/anoymous function calls and the resulting extra layers of indentation and lines), is a much less insidious form of boilerplate compared to the kinds of boilerplate resulting from adhering to the rules of hooks today (extra components with props/types definitions, prop drilling/spreading, hoisting of branch-specific logic, etc), as they don't introduce indirection and force us to manually synchronize multiple sources of truth.
+Though I would posit that the kind of boilerplate introduced by the anonymous component pattern (extra Anonymous components/anoymous function calls and the resulting extra layers of indentation and lines) is a much less insidious form of boilerplate compared to the kinds of boilerplate resulting from adhering to the rules of hooks today (extra components with props/types definitions, prop drilling/spreading, hoisting of branch-specific logic, etc), as it doesn't introduce indirection or force us to manually synchronize multiple sources of truth in our code.

 ## Performance implications

 This pattern can introduce a significant number of `Anonymous` component nodes, which can make debugging more cumbersome, and may have performance implications for reconciliation due to a larger component tree.

 Though the pattern also happens to enable users to more easily call hooks conditionally inside branches that were previously called unconditionally at the top level, so it's not immediately obvious whether this would lead to a net performance improvement or degradation at scale in real world scenarios.

+To be safe, I'd operate under the assumtion that the net effect on performance will be negative.
+Even still, I feel the overall improvement to developer ergonomics more than justifies this in most use cases.
+The beauty of the fully opt-in nature of the pattern, however, is that we can still micro-optimize away the pattern for any bottlenecks we identify through profiling.

 # Alternatives